All Episodes

 And the difference is she has a track record of extremely liberal positions from her presidential campaign that the country, even if you followed it closely, would actually have no idea what she would do as president.

-But she's chosen to mostly do interviews with friendlies, and the one she's done, like with Brett, as you said, have been under circumstances where we can't get to the bottom of it.
+And the ones she's done, like with Brett, as you said, have been under circumstances where we can't get to the bottom of it.

-There'll be a lot of reasons for it, and Joe Biden will get a lot of the blame, for instance, by Democrats at least.
+And Joe Biden will get a lot of the blame, for instance, by Democrats at least.

-And I think to some extent, again, I understand the frustration you feel as a partisan and and and I I have a comparable or parallel frustration as a journalist, but the system may work.
+And I think to some extent, again, I understand the frustration you feel as a partisan, and I have a comparable or parallel frustration as a journalist.

 Never mind.

-We're not talking about ten years ago.
+We're not talking about 10 years ago.

-I think that her her Achilles heel politically is she does not like to make difficult choices under pressure.
+I think that her Achilles heel politically is she does not like to make difficult choices under pressure.

-Now unfortunately for her that's kind of the job description for president and to a large extent the job description of president of the United States or of a presidential but that's I believe why she doesn't answer these questions because she knows the answers are hard.
+Now, unfortunately for her, that's kind of the job description for president, and to a large extent, the job description of president of the United States, or of a presidential candidate.

 She's either going to alienate the left or alienate the center.